 Any delays in making a claim can prevent you from proceeding with a lawsuit.
 Your property insurance policy has terms outlining the proper time frame for alerting the company to any issues.
 If your pipes suffer a total failure, this typically isn’t a problem, as you’ll file a claim as soon as possible.
 But if you discover minor water damage from a leaky pipe, it’s easy to ignore the issue.
 If you wait, you may miss your opportunity.

 Because an insurance company’s first offer is never its best offer, you should avoid agreeing to any quick settlement.
-Once you decide to file a cast iron pipe water damage claim, the next step is to contact a lawyer.
+Once you decide to file a cast iron pipe water damage claim, the next step is to contact a lawyer who handles insurance claims or lawsuits for faulty cast iron pipes.

-Experienced attorneys can handle negotiations with insurance companies while also assisting you with getting your life back to normal.
+Experienced insurance claims attorneys can handle negotiations with insurance companies while also helping you with getting your life back to normal.
 Property attorneys, like those at GED Lawyers, can guide you through every stage of the process.
-By setting up a free consultation with GED Lawyers, you can take the first step toward maximizing your failing cast iron pipe insurance settlement.
+By setting up a free consultation with our injury team, you can take the first step toward maximizing your failing cast iron pipes insurance settlement.
+Call us today to get started.